jimbrig/terraform-azure/README.md

 - [Terraform Local Docker Container](1-terraform-docker-container/)
 - [Terraform Azure App Service with Docker - Simple](./2-terraform-azure-app-service-docker/)

+## Roadmap

+- Provide an Example Deploying a Virtual Machine Linux Server to Azure
+- Provide an Example Utilizing other Authentication Methods outside the scope of `az-cli` for demonstrating CI/CD and deployment pipelines.

 ## Appendix

 ### Install Terraform on Linux (WSL)